mk-fg/name-based-routing-policy-controller/README.rst

 It expects a list of services/endpoints to check with ``-f/--check-list-file`` option, format for which is documented in `Check list file format`_ section below.

-It can run hook scripts/commands specified via ``--policy-*-cmd`` options to control whatever system used for connection workarounds, or send this data to unix socket, e.g. to something more privileged outside its sandbox that can tweak the firewall.
+Hook scripts/commands can be run directly with ``--policy-*-cmd`` options, to control whatever system used for connection workarounds, or send this data to unix socket (``-s/--policy-socket`` option), e.g. to something more privileged outside its sandbox that can tweak the firewall.

 nbrpc-policy-cmd.py_ and nbrpc-policy-nft.py_ scripts in the repo can be used instead of direct hooks with ``-s/--policy-socket`` option, and as an example